facebook/react/packages/react-reconciler/README.md

 If the node of this `type` does not influence the context you want to pass down, you can return `parentHostContext`.
 Alternatively, you can return any custom object representing the information you want to pass down.

+If you don't want to do anything here, return `parentHostContext`.

 This method happens **in the render phase**.
 Do not mutate the tree from it.

 #### `getPublicInstance(instance)`

 Determines what object gets exposed as a ref.
 You'll likely want to return the `instance` itself.
 But in some cases it might make sense to only expose some part of it.

+If you don't want to do anything here, return `instance`.

 #### `prepareForCommit(containerInfo)`

 This method lets you store some information before React starts making changes to the tree on the screen.
 For example, the DOM renderer stores the current text selection so that it can later restore it.
 This method is mirrored by `resetAfterCommit`.

-You need to explicitly return `null` from this method.
+Even if you don't want to do anything here, you need to return `null` from it.

 #### `resetAfterCommit(containerInfo)`

 This method is called right after React has performed the tree mutations.
 You can use it to restore something you've stored in `prepareForCommit` — for example, text selection.

+You can leave it empty.

 #### `preparePortalMount(containerInfo)`